 When I received the Crown 822, I couldn’t believe the condition.
 It looked incredible, nearly new.
 It was also regularly maintained as was all of the colleges sound equipment.
 The tape heads looked perfect.
 I couldn’t tell that a tape had ever passed over them.
 The Crown 822 is a three speed machine, with a mechanical push pull knob on the front to change from 7.5 its to 3.3/4 ips.
 To select 15ips, you would have to turn the machine around and manually move the belt to the 15ips pulley.
 Not high tech, but a bullet proof design to be sure.

 I used the machine for a few years, but ended up selling it to a collector in Vietnam.
 He sent me a photo after he received it.
 I need to search for it, when I find it I will add it here.
 If you have the space, (the crown is a little wide), you can’t find a better sounding, more durable machine than the Crown 822.
 It’s industrial appearance, something all early Crown gear possessed is in my opinion beautiful.
 And I am here to tell you, those large studio meters will spoil you forever.
-The case work, the build quality, the military grade quality of the the internal component parts along with the simple Indestructible nature of its design is something to admire.
+The case work, the build quality, the military spec of the internal component parts along with the simple Indestructible nature of its design is something to admire.
 Super expensive when new and hard to come by now they are worth searching out.
 Crown discontinued manufacturing their line of Reel to Reel machines in late 76, or 77 if memory serves me right.
 But I remember calling the factory in Elkhart to see if they could still be serviced and NOS parts were still available.
 That’s commitment form one of the finest audio companies in the world.

 Crown often gets knocked around by Audiophiles and I don’t understand why.
 Possibly because the left the consumer market in the late 70s to focus on their professional line of equipment for artist and recording studios.
 Think about the fact that they built much of the gear used in studio to record the music we love.
 What would make someone think that their audio line of equipment wasn’t superb sounding?
 Beats me, because it was and still is if you can find it.
 Below are a few shots of my Crown as well as some advertising material the company produced.